zivid/zivid-cpp-samples/README.md

     - [CaptureWithDiagnostics] - Capture a 2D+3D frame and a 2D frame
       from the Zivid camera with diagnostics enabled.
-    - [CheckHealth] - Poll the camera health check from a separate thread while capturing in the main thread, printing the statuses and values every second.
+    - [CheckHealth] - Poll the camera health check from a separate thread while capturing, printing statuses and values each second.
     - [ExploreSettingsMetaData] - Recursively iterates through all leaf parameters in a Zivid camera’s settings.
     - [FirmwareUpdater] - Update firmware on the Zivid camera.
     - [FrameInfo] - Read frame info from the Zivid camera.
     - [GetCameraIntrinsics] - Read intrinsic parameters from the Zivid camera (OpenCV model) or estimate them from the point cloud.
-    - [MeasureSceneConditions] - Measure ambient light conditions in the scene and output the measured flickering frequency of the ambient light if flickering is detected.
+    - [MeasureSceneConditions] - Measure ambient light in the scene and report the flickering frequency when flickering is detected.
     - [SettingsInfo] - Read settings info from the Zivid camera.
     - [Warmup] - Short example of a basic way to warm up the camera with specified time and capture cycle.